Feature coming soon: Remove empty transcripts from the content search results

 Customize the view

 To show only certain data, customize the Content Search view.
 For example, you can choose to show only specific columns or filter to see certain types of interactions.
 Your customizations remain in effect even if you leave and return to the view.
-You can also save your filter and column settings as a saved view to quickly switch between different data of interest in the same view.
+You can also save your filter and column settings as a saved view to switch quickly between different data of interest in the same view.

 Note: Empty transcripts do not appear in the content search results.